neptunelabs/fsi-viewer-samples/samples/external-2/README.md

-# Frontpage - Using FSI Viewer for Image Zoom
+# Frontpage - Using FSI Viewer for Image Zoom - External Buttons

-This readme describes how the detail page sample with *FSI Viewer* is achieved.
+This readme describes how the detail page sample with *FSI Viewer* and minimalist external buttons is achieved.
-The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple viewer tag.
+The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple viewer tag and how to add external buttons to it.

 # Add your images/ assets to FSI Server